electricimp/imp-central-impt/CommandsManual.md

 Displays information about all builds (Deployments) available to the current logged-in account.

 The returned list of the builds may be filtered.
 Filtering is possible by any combination of the described Filter Options.
-Every Filter Option may be repeated several times - **TBD**
+Every Filter Option may be repeated several times.

 | Option | Alias | Mandatory? | Value Required? | Description |
 | --- | --- | --- | --- | --- |